Spiderpig86/blog/src/pages/posts/2022-8-19-airpods-not-charging-on-windows/index.md

 path: "/airpods-not-charging-on-windows"
 date: "2022-08-19T22:19:21.936Z"
 title: "Airpods Not Charging on Windows"
-description: "Airpods not charging on Windows?"
+description: "Airpods not charging on Windows?
+No problem.
+This post should help :)"
 image: './blank.jpg'
 tags: ['airpods','apple','troubleshooting']
 ---